Planctomycetota: Anaerobic ammonium oxidation (anammox)

-Anammox is the process of oxidizing ammonium where nitrite acts as the electron acceptor.
+Anammox is the anaerobic oxidation of ammonium where nitrite acts as the electron acceptor.
 This process creates energy for the organism performing the reaction in the same way humans gain energy from oxidizing glucose.
 In a marine environment, this ultimately removes nitrogen from the water, as N_{2} gas cannot be used by phytoplankton and is released into the atmosphere.
 Up to 67% of dinitrogen gas production in the ocean can be attributed to anammox and about 50% of the nitrogen gas in the atmosphere is thought to be produced from anammox.
 Planctomycetota are the most dominant phylum of bacteria capable of performing anammox, thus the Planctomycetota capable of performing anammox play an important role in the global cycling of nitrogen.
+Many researchers have designed wastewater treatment bioreactor systems using Planctomycetota as the biological chassis.

 Sterol synthesis

 The synthesis of sterols, often observed in eukaryotes and uncommon among bacteria, has been observed very rarely in Planctomycetota.
 The synthesis of sterols such as lanosterol has been observed in G. obscuriglobus.
 Lanosterol is common in eukaryotes and two other groups of bacteria, both methylotrophic Pseudomonadota and myxobacteria.
 The synthesis of sterols observed in G. obscuriglobus is unique within Planctomycetota.
 Sterol synthesis is suggested to be associated with regulation of membrane fluidity in Planctomycetota, and has been described as essential to the proper growth and reproduction of G. obscuriglobus.